EthanMasters23/MeridianApplication/README.md

 # MeridianApplication
 A Django and Python-based website application for logging employee hours and serving as a landing page for a fire alarm and security company.
 It offers features to track and manage employee work hours efficiently while providing a professional online presence for the company.
-Collaborative, version-controlled, and well-documented on GitHub."
+Collaborative, version-controlled, and well-documented on GitHub.

-Sure, here is some documentation for the project:

 **Introduction**